coreBOS Rules are a step towards BPM automation using the workflow infrastructure.

-Using this definition, in coreBOS, we use either an SQL query or a workflow expression and evaluate it in the context of any record in the application.
+Using this definition, in coreBOS, we use either an SQL query, a workflow expression or a Decision Table and evaluate it in the context of any record in the application.

 This will return a result, whose value depends exclusively on the rule being launched.

 Let's suppose we have this Condition Expression map named “THISSTRING”:

 <map> <expression>uppercase('this string')</expression> </map>

 This expression does not depend on any context, it is a fixed value always (rather useless in real life), so we can call it in any context and always get the same result.
 Let's suppose that we have a valid ID for an account with CRMID = 74, our call would look like this:

 $result = coreBOS_Rule::evaluate('THISSTRING', 74); // $result == 'THIS STRING'

 The profile of the rule looks like this:

 Now let's suppose we change the expression map above to: